Runsolar/motodriver/README.md

 std::map<uint8_t, Motor> motorList;
 ```

-And the next step.
-In the setup function you should to initialize your created objects.
+In the next step, in the setup function you should to initialize your created objects before.

 ```
 For ex.